ARTS AND CULTURE

 The founder of anthroposophy, Rudolf Steiner, was also convinced that "devotion to the beautiful" contributes significantly to a "healthy mental life" – today one might say to a stable psyche.
 For this reason the repertoire of anthroposophic therapeutic approaches includes various forms of art therapy: the creative acts and artistic activities of the patient not only supplement orthodox medical treatment, but also stimulate the patient's self-healing powers.

-"Eurythmy" – an innovative form of expressionist dance
+"Eurythmy" – a form of expressionist dance

 A form of art which was newly developed from scratch at the suggestion of Rudolf Steiner is eurythmy: this expressionist dance renders language and music visible by expressing it in shapes and movements.
 If for example a poem or piece of music is danced eurythmically, its contents are not only audible (in the form of the language or tone sequences), but also visible, in the form of movement, colour, sound images, rhythm, beat and melody.